|Topic:||University Grounds and Physical Facilities|

 - Free Expression on Campus

 - Free expression is at the core of both democratic society at large and the project of higher learning.
-Free enquiry in cannot exist without free expression.
+Free enquiry in itself cannot exist without free expression.

 - Free expression means more than free speech, includes the myriad ways an individual might express their identity, and is closely connected with other norms including association with ideas, groups and personal characteristics.